hyperledger/aries-rfcs/concepts/0072-didcomm-best-practices/README.md

 with the concept of object.
 In python, for example, an object is just a `dict` with some syntactic sugar, and python's JSON serialization handles the two interchangeably when serializing.

 This makes it tempting to do the same thing in JSON.
-An example of doing the wrong thing:
+An unhappy example:

 ```JSON
 {